systemcarl/weblog/articles/devlogs/blank/sveltekit.md

     changed
 — either because the application has changed, or because the application is
     being used in a different language or dialectic region.
+Many applications use full-featured [localization] libraries to manage text
+    translations and formatting.
 Unless the structure of the text is fluid (like placing the currency symbol
     before or after a price), it's usually sufficient to simply map tokens to localized strings.